David Cassidy - Did He Die with Dementia?

-Just a week after announcing his battle with dementia, Cassidy performed in what is expected to be his last-ever tour.
-On March 4th, 2017 he played Manahttan's B.B.
-King Blues Club & Grill performing all the hits of his 40+ year career.
+Just a week after announcing his battle with dementia, Cassidy performed in what was expected to be his last-ever tour.
+On March 4, 2017, he played Manhattan's B.B.
+King Blues Club & Grill, performing all the hits of his 40+ year career.

 “I was in denial, but a part of me always knew this was coming,” he told People.
 The former teen idol of the 1970s said he decided to stop touring as a musician to concentrate on his health and happiness.
-“I want to focus on what I am, who I am and how I’ve been without any distractions,” he says.
+“I want to focus on what I am, who I am and how I’ve been without any distractions”...
 “I want to love.
-I want to enjoy life.”
+I want to enjoy life.”David Cassidy

 I will always be eternally grateful for the love and support you’ve shown me.
 I still love very much to play and perform live.
 But it’s much more difficult for me now.

 I’m not going to vanish or disappear forever.
 I’ll be able to communicate much more through my website and my Facebook page.
 As you can imagine this has been truthfully THE MOST DIFFICULT DECISION I HAVE EVER MADE IN MY ENTIRE LIFE.
 I’m eternally grateful to each and every single one of you.
 I’m going to play live, everywhere around North America, through 2017.
 I hope you will find a way to come and be part of my celebration!